rocketvalidator/docs-rocketvalidator/docs/api/schedules.md

 * `exclusions`.
 Newline-separated list of paths.
 * `device_id`.
 Id of the device to be used for viewport emulation.
 Check the <a href="/api/devices#list-of-devices">device list</a> to see the available devices.
 * `device_rotated`.
 Boolean to indicate the emulated device should be rotated.
 Defaults to false.
+* `shared`.
+Boolean to indicate the reports created by the schedule can be shared with other users.
+Defaults to false.
 * `tags`.
 Comma-separated list of tags.

 The next example shows how to form the body payload with the Schedule attributes.